nhays89/MazeGenerator/README.md

 # MazeGenerator

-#### Builds mazes using spanning trees in a 2 dimensional grid of coordinates
+This program builds mazes using spanning trees in a 2 dimensional grid of coordinates.

 <strong> Depth-First Search</strong>
 <p>This algorithm is a randomized version of the depth-first search algorithm.
 Frequently implemented with a stack, this approach is one of the simplest ways